ellak-monades-aristeias/Woocommerce-Payment-Gateways-Greek-Banks/woocommerce-piraeusbank-payment-gateway/README.txt

 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Adds Peiraeus Bank paycenter as a payment Gateway
+Adds Piraeus Bank paycenter as a payment Gateway

 == Description ==
-Adds Peiraeus Bank paycenter as a payment Gateway.
+Adds Piraeus Bank paycenter as a payment Gateway.
 A contract between you and the Bank must be previously signed.

 Source code is available at [Github](htps://github.com/ellak-monades-aristeias/Woocommerce-Payment-Gateways-Greek-Banks)